Order of Christian Initiation of Adults (OCIA)

 Who should attend the classes?

-RCIA is for adults who want to be baptized, baptized Christians of other faith traditions who are interested in learning more about the Catholic faith or becoming Catholic, and baptized Catholics who have not yet received their first Communion and/or Confirmation.
+OCIA is for adults who want to be baptized, baptized Christians of other faith traditions who are interested in learning more about the Catholic faith or becoming Catholic, and baptized Catholics who have not yet received their first Communion and/or Confirmation.

 Can non-students join the program?

 Please read our new enrollment policy (enacted January 2023).
-If you are not currently associated with Texas A&M, Blinn, or Rellis as a student or faculty/staff member but are interested in our program, you will need to schedule a meeting with the RCIA Director to discuss your options.
-St. Mary’s as a whole as well as our RCIA classes are primarily geared towards students, and they are our first priority and our perspectives are geared towards them.
+If you are not currently associated with Texas A&M, Blinn, or Rellis as a student or faculty/staff member but are interested in our program, you will need to schedule a meeting with the OCIA Director to discuss your options.
+St. Mary’s as a whole as well as our OCIA classes are primarily geared towards students, and they are our first priority and our perspectives are geared towards them.
 St. Thomas Aquinas Catholic Church does have adult sessions each semester as well.

-What does RCIA stand for?
+What does OCIA stand for?

 Are you high-pressure about becoming Catholic?